 @ as a prefix.

-When we execute above program we will get the result like as shown below.
+When you execute the above program, you will get the result as shown below.

-This is how we can use keywords as a variable names in c# programming language based on our requirements.
+We can use keywords as variable names in the c# programming language based on our requirements.

-In c#, Keywords are differentiated as a two types, those are
+In c#, Keywords are differentiated into two types those are

-Following table lists the available reserved keywords in c# programming language.
+The following table lists the available reserved keywords in the c# programming language.

 |virtual||typeof||uint||ulong||out (generic modifier)|

-In c#, Contextual keywords can be used as an identifier in a limited program context and that can be an outside of the context.
+In c#, Contextual keywords can be used as an identifier in a limited program context, which can be outside of the context.

-Generally, whenever the new keywords are added to the C# language, those are treated as a Contextual keywords in order to avoid the breaking of c# programs which we written in older versions.
+Generally, whenever the new keywords are added to the C# language, those are treated as Contextual keywords to avoid breaking c# programs that we wrote in older versions.

-Following table lists the available Contextual Keywords in c# programming language.
+The following table lists the available Contextual Keywords in the c# programming language.

-These are the keywords available in c# programming language and we can use it in our applications based on our requirements.
+These are the keywords available in the c# programming language, and we can use them in our applications based on our requirements.